 In this article, I will explain how to read a CSV file into DataFrame and also explain different options you can use while reading a CSV effectively without errors.
-In order to write or export a CSV file use write.csv().
+To write or export a CSV file use write.csv().

-1. Quick Examples of Read CSV File in R
+1. Quick Examples of Reading CSV File in R

 read_csv = read.csv('/Users/admin/file.csv')